 - Filesystem backup

-Users can't use NFS or a similar networked filesystem directly with QuestDB, but users may copy a backup to such a filesystem after a backup has been made.
+Users can't use NFS or a similar distributed filesystem directly with QuestDB, but users may copy a backup to such a filesystem after a backup has been made.

 When creating a point-in-time (PIT) backup in QuestDB, you can specify that the